quake/obscell/README.md

 Together, they provide a privacy-enhanced UTXO token system that supports confidential amounts, stealth addresses, and controlled minting.

+TODO: CT Info Type and CT Token Type scripts should be merged into a single script.
+Working in progress.
+Not yet ready for release source code.

 *This project was bootstrapped with [ckb-script-templates].*

 [ckb-script-templates]: https://github.com/cryptape/ckb-script-templates